-- 4. General Plan.
+- 2. County Zoning.
+Agricultural, 20 acres (A-20a). - 3.
+State Land Use.
+Agricultural (A). - 4.
+General Plan.
 Land Use Pattern Allocation Guide (LUPAG) map designates the property as Important Agricultural Lands (ial). - 5.
 Subdivision Code Requirements.
 The subdivision code requires that subdivisions be served by a water system meeting the minimum requirements of the County Department of Water Supply (DWS) and be provided with water mains and fire hydrants installed to and within the subdivision in accordance with the rules and regulations of the DWS. - 6.
 Subdivision Request/PPM.
-Subdivision application SUB-17-001728 was submitted to subdivide the subject TMK property into 2 lots.
-Further action on the subdivision application has been deferred pursuant to letter of August 4, 2017, in the subdivision file. - 7.
+Subdivision application SUB-20-001954 was submitted to subdivide the subject TMK property into 2 lots.
+Further action on the subdivision application has been deferred pursuant to letter of May 20, 2020, in the subdivision file. - 7.
 Variance Application.
-The variance request from water supply improvements for the two (2) lots was acknowledged by Planning Department letter dated August 11, 2020.
+The variance request from water supply improvements for the two (2) lots was acknowledged by Planning Department letter dated September 18, 2020.
 This variance application includes background history and circumstances and information regarding the pending subdivision application.
-Please be informed that water is not available for the lots. - 8.
+Please be informed that the property is not within the service limits of the existing water system of DWS. - 8.
 Agency Comments and Requirements. - a.
 State of Hawai'i-Department of Health (DOH): DOH did not comment on this application as of this date. - b.
-County of Hawai'i Fire Department (HFD): See attached memoranda dated September 8, 2020.
+County of Hawai'i Fire Department (HFD): See attached memoranda dated October 12, 2020.
 (Exhibit A) - c.
-Department of Water Supply (DWS): See attached memoranda dated August 25, 2020.
+Department of Water Supply (DWS): See attached memoranda dated September 23, 2020.
 (Exhibit B) We have also attached their comments in response to the subdivision application.
 (Exhibit C) - d.
 No other agency comments were solicited, and none were received. - 9.
 Notice to Surrounding Owners/Posted Sign.
-The applicant submitted evidence, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
-A picture of the posted sign was also submitted.
-The evidence also indicates that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a). - 10.
-Comments from Surrounding Property Owners or Public.
+The applicant submitted evidence, dated September 28, 2020, regarding the posting of a public notification sign on the subject property pursuant to Section 23-17(c) of the Hawai'i County Code (HCC).
+Pictures of the posted sign were also submitted.
+The evidence also indicates that a notice of the application was sent to the surrounding property owners as required by Section 23-17(a).

+10. Comments from Surrounding Property Owners or Public.
 There were no comments received from any neighbors or the public.